MatheusBasilio/rightsizing_oci/README.md

 The output CSV file will have the following format:

-INSTANCE ID, CPU Utilization, Memory Utilization
+COMPARTMENT NAME, INSTANCE ID, INSTANCE NAME, OCPU, MEMORY, INSTANCE SHAPE, CPU Utilization, Memory Uitlization

 You can use this CSV file for further analysis and reporting.